History Files

 6th century

-Those areas of northern Croatia that had formerly belonged to the Taurisci now witness the arrival of migrating Slavs.
+Those areas of northern Croatia which previously had belonged to the Taurisci now witness the arrival of migrating Slavs.
 A century later, a new group of Slavs arrives to found the early state of Croatia.

 8th century